Invisible ships: Historical basis

-The invisible ships myth is likely based on the diary of botanist Joseph Banks, who traveled with Captain Cook on the HMS Endeavour and documented his account of the natives when entering Botany Bay in Australia in April 1770:
+The invisible ships myth is likely based on the diary of botanist Joseph Banks, who traveled with Captain Cook on and documented his account of the natives when entering Botany Bay in Australia in April 1770:

 These people seemd to be totaly engag'd in what they were about: the ship passed within a quarter of a mile of them and yet they scarce lifted their eyes from their employment; I was almost inclind to think that attentive to their business and deafnd by the noise of the surf they neither saw nor heard her go past them.
 At 1 we came to an anchor abreast of a small village consisting of about 6 or 8 houses.
 Soon after this an old woman followed by three children came out of the wood; she carried several peices [sic] of stick and the children also had their little burthens; when she came to the houses 3 more younger children came out of one of them to meet her.
 She often lookd at the ship but expressd neither surprise nor concern.
 Soon after this she lighted a fire and the four Canoes came in from fishing; the people landed, hauld up their boats and began to dress their dinner to all appearance totaly unmovd at us, tho we were within a little more than 1/2 a mile of them.

 Banks goes on to say that while he was surprised the 106-foot ship did not receive more attention from a distance, when they came a bit closer they were confronted by armed men.
 This passage is also preceded by his observation that ten people had gone up to a hill to see the ship.
 Contrary to the myth, there was no reason to think natives did not see the ship apart from Banks' surprise at their reception from afar.